Stuzanna/stream-processing/README.md

 ## Running SQL scripts
 You're likely to want to make things more repeatable, more scriptable or make a mistake/encounter an error and need to look back at commands.
 Running SQL scripts is useful here.
-**Note tables are kept in memory** unless persisted e.g. to Hive, then you need to start your SQL script with table creation if the container has been restarted.
+**Note tables are kept in memory** unless persisted, all tables, views etc. are lost when the session ends.
+As a result you'll want to start your SQL script with table creations.
+In production you'd use a permanent catalog like Hive.
 [Flink doc examples](https://nightlies.apache.org/flink/flink-docs-release-1.13/docs/dev/table/sqlclient/#initialize-session-using-sql-files).

 The below is how I found copying scripts into the container and running them to work nicely, change the environment variable `SQL_HOST`, to match your path as needed.
 I used `add-records.sql` to add any new records to a table.